RohitRanga12/Capstone_ML_Engineer_Azure/README.md

 ### Results

-What are the results you got with your automated ML model?
-What were the parameters of the model?
+<b>What are the results you got with your automated ML model?
+What were the parameters of the model?</b>
 - Best AutoML model was "Stack Ensemble", with accuracy of 98.79%

-How to improve results?
+<b>How to improve results?</b>
 - Dataset was imbalanced, hence balancing that could have given better results
 - If we allow Deep Learning models within AutoML, it could lead to better results